top of page

 • Brushing too quickly (under 2 minutes)

-• Missing back teeth
+• Missing back teeth and chewing tooth surfaces

 • Not brushing along the gumline